typotheque/public-documentation/deliver-glyphs-files.md

     - Go through every tab of the “Font Info” window, and remove any info that’s not relevant to your design, and correct any info that’s wrong.
     - In particular, for masters, only keep the stem widths of your glyphs.
 Typically for each master we only need one value for vertical stems and one value for horizontal stems.
+    - Also, remove non-relevant alignment zones (inherited from Latin), and keep only the alignment zones specific to the given scripts.
+Make sure it is correctly labeled, e.g. `Body Height`, `Thai`.

 5. Create a README.md file in your script directory: